Ichoran/kse3/README.md

 This repository contains the Kerr Standard Extensions to Scala 3.

-These are intended to cover everything that the standard library forgot that and is commonly used for general-purpose programming and data analysis.
+These are intended to cover everything that the standard library forgot that is commonly used for general-purpose programming and general-purpose data analysis.

 Kse3 has no pretenses of being an idiomatic toolchain.
 It is designed for high-productivity programming for people who like direct style, good error